Eat 40% Local Challenge

 Fifty years ago, it was common for people in our community to eat at least 40% of their food from the Local 6 area.
 But with the growth of our industrial food system, most people eat food that comes from all over the country and the world.

-Eating 40% local by 2020 is one of our food goals outlined in Community Sustainability: A Framework for Action.
+Eating 40% local by 2020 is one of our food goals.
 Community members can help move us toward that goal by pledging to eat 40% or more of their food from the Local 6 area.

 Here’s what YOU can do to help: